Emotional and Medical Risks of Surrogacy

 Apart from the medical risks of surrogacy, there are some emotional challenges potential Surrogates need to consider.
 Pregnancy is naturally a difficult process, but a lot of women consider surrogacy to be more emotionally taxing.
 The concept behind this idea is that the Surrogate mothers will not have a baby to take home.
 Although they had carried the baby in their womb for the past 9 months.
 It is important that as a Surrogate, you are preparing yourself mentally every day for the birth of the child.

 Just as with any other pregnancy, you may also suffer depression during or even after the surrogacy journey.
-Of course, you are going to be extremely happy for the Intended Parents who are in need of the baby.
+Of course, you are going to be extremely happy for the Intended Parents who need the baby.
 But, you may also have some feelings of loss and grief after the baby is born.
 It is easy to feel some type of connection to a child that has been in your womb for the past nine months.
-It is very important to consult with a mental health professional, seek counseling about surrogacy.
+It is very important to consult with a mental health professional and seek counseling about surrogacy.
 These can be helpful to set limits and expectations for post-birth contact before becoming pregnant.

 Emotional Support System